MadAppGang/gocluster/README.md

 Gocluster is a very fast Golang library for geospatial point clustering.

-This image is demo of JS library, this will work faster, because Golang is fatser :-)
+This image is demo of JS library, this will work faster, because Golang is faster :-)

 TODO: implement goserver example